 - Migrate an existing image customization pipeline to Azure.
 Use your existing scripts, commands, and processes to customize images.

-- Creation of images in VHD format.
+- Creation of images in VHD format to support Azure Stack.

 The Azure Image Builder Service will be available for preview in these regions.
 Images can be distributed outside of these regions.

 - West US